masikol/barapost/README.md

 ### OPTIONS:

-- Files that you want "fastQA-sorter-v2-8d.py" to process should be specified as positional arguments (see EXAMPLE #2 below).
+- Files that you want "fastQA5-sorter-v3-0a.py" to process should be specified as positional arguments (see EXAMPLE #2 below).
-  Wildcards do work: `./fastQA-sorter-v2-8d.py my_directory/*` will process all files in `'my_directory'`.
+  Wildcards do work: `./fastQA5-sorter-v3-0a.py my_directory/*` will process all files in `'my_directory'`.

 ```
     -h (--help) --- show help message;

-    -r (--prober-result-dir) --- result directory genearted by program "prober-v1-12c.py"
+    -r (--prober-result-dir) --- result directory genearted by script "prober-v1-12c.py"
         This is directory specified to "prober-v1-12c.py" with '-o' option.
         Default value is "prober_result", since it is the default name of
         output directory generated by "prober-v1-12c.py".